N-A-D/Rift/README.md

 # What is an Entity Component System?
-An Entity Component System separates state from behaviour.
-The approach focuses on storing data contiguously and applying transformations on that data to achieve efficient CPU cache usage.
+An Entity Component System is an architectural design motivated by efficient CPU cache usage.
+The design separates state from behaviour by storing data in contiguous memory blocks and applying transformations on that data to achieve intended behaviour.

-Entity Component Systems are split up into three parts:
+There are three parts to an Entity Component System:
 1. Entities:   Objects whose state is defined by its set of components.
 1. Components: Blocks of data that describe some aspect of an entity.
 1. Systems:    Operators that transform entity states en masse.